Kansas — Flint Hills tallgrass prairie at dusk

 Apply through the Kansas KDADS.
 The application fee is $20.

-Kansas requires verification sent directly from your current state board or its official verification system before your file is complete.
+Kansas requires official verification of your active out-of-state license.
+This must be sent directly to the board from your current state board or its official online verification system before your file can be considered complete.

 Certificate of completion from your approved CNA training program.